 Behavioral Services

-This page provides information on the delivery of behavioral services through the Developmental Disability waivers in the Commonwealth of Virginia.
-The THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE may help you locate providers of this service.
-Professional resources and training videos are included for behaviorists and those that want to learn more about behavioral science.
-Additionally, content and resources related to quality reviews of behavioral programming are provided.
+This page provides information about behavioral services through the Developmental Disability waivers in the Commonwealth of Virginia.
+The THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE may help you locate service providers, while professional resources and training videos are included for behaviorists and also for those that want to learn more about behavioral science.
+Additionally, content and resources about quality reviews are provided.

 Therapeutic consultation is a service available through the FIS and CL waivers.
-It includes an array of therapies, such as speech/language, occupational therapy, and behavioral consultation.
+Presently, it includes several therapies, such as speech/language, occupational therapy, and behavioral consultation.
 Such services may assist in helping implement a person’s individual support plan.
-In addition to the waiver regulations, the provider manual may be a useful resource for readers (select Developmental Disabilities Waivers).
+In addition to the waiver regulations, the provider manual may be a resource for readers (select Developmental Disabilities Waivers).

-A brief Therapeutic Behavioral Consultation overview video may be helpful to individuals and families in understanding what this service is, who it may benefit, and how individuals and supporters can successfully participate in this service.
-This video is not an overview of regulations or the provider manual; see the links above for that information.
+In addition, this brief Therapeutic Behavioral Consultation overview video may also be helpful to individuals and families in understanding more about this service, though it is important to note that this video is not an overview of regulations or the provider manual.

-The DBHDS/DMAS Practice Guidelines for Behavior Support Plans offers basic guidelines on the minimum elements that constitute an adequately designed behavior support plan through the Developmental Disability Medicaid waivers in Virginia.
+The DBHDS/DMAS Practice Guidelines for Behavior Support Plans offers basic guidelines on the minimum elements that constitute an adequately designed behavior support plan through the Developmental Disability Medicaid waivers in Virginia (i.e. functional behavior assessment, behavioral measurement).

 Use the THERAPEUTIC BEHAVIORAL CONSULTATION SEARCH ENGINE to locate behaviorists that deliver this service.

 Please complete this form to have your organization listed.
-Providers must be enrolled with DMAS for the therapeutic consultation waiver service to be listed on the search engine.
+Accordingly, providers must be enrolled with DMAS for the therapeutic consultation waiver service to be listed on the search engine.

-The DBHDS/DMAS Practice Guidelines for Behavior Support Plans outline the required content areas and associated minimum elements for behavioral programming through the therapeutic consultation waiver service.
-Additional information on positive behavior supports, person centered behavior planning, and trauma informed care is included.
+The DBHDS/DMAS Practice Guidelines for Behavior Support Plans outline the required content areas and minimum elements for behavioral programming through the therapeutic consultation waiver service (e.g. FBA).
+Additionally, information on positive behavior supports, person centered behavior planning, and trauma informed care is included.
 Related resources are below:

-- Behavior Support Plan Adherence Review Instrument (BSPARI) is used to determine adherence to the Practice Guidelines.
-Additionally, the BSPARI Scoring Instructions and Feedback Guide outlines the scoring logic and the quality review process.
+- Behavior Support Plan Adherence Review Instrument (BSPARI) provides a quality score related to the Practice Guidelines.
+Additionally, the BSPARI Scoring Instructions and Feedback Guide outlines the scoring and quality review process.

 - An optional behavior support plan template is available here.

 - In 2024, the creators of the BSPARI, in collaboration with Dr. Neil Deochand at Mississippi State University, published work on quality assurance.
-Specifically, the publication includes an overview of existing quality assurance instruments and offers considerations for readers interested in policy to practice alignment.
+Specifically, the publication includes an overview of existing quality assurance instruments and offers information about policy and practice in the field.
 See a read-only version here: “The Development of a Behavior Plan Quality Assurance Instrument in a Publicly Funded System of Care“.

-- See a brief video overview of these efforts here.
+- Lastly, see a brief video overview of these efforts here.

-To review reporting data on quality assurance and other metrics, visit this page and navigate to the reports labeled “Behavioral Supports Report”.
+To review reporting data, visit this page and find the reports labeled “Behavioral Supports Report”.

 Archives for Behavior Analysis in Practice